puppetlabs/pxp-agent/modules/README.md

 - `error_type` : A string containing the machine readable error type
 - `error` : A string containing an error description if one occurred when trying to run Puppet
 - `exitcode` : The exitcode of the Puppet run
+- `version` : The version of pxp-module-puppet output schema

 ## Error cases